Today, John Tocci spoke at NAIOP’s Risk Liability of BIM panel.

-MH: For the overall project, it reduces risk to have input from contractors and subcontractors.
+Michael Herlihy: For the overall project, it reduces the risk to have input from contractors and subcontractors.
 However, as they are providing advice and model content, they may be doing so without coverage – especially if they don’t have Professional Liability insurance.

 How does BIM impact the Spearin doctrine?

 Bruce Tribush: The Spearin doctrine comes out of a 1918 US Supreme Court decision; by issuing plans, specifications, and information, the owner implies that the information is free from deficiencies – and that the contractor isn’t liable to the owner for loss or damage resulting from those deficiencies.

 John Tocci: RIP Spearin doctrine.
 However, for contractors to participate in a collaborative BIM process, they need to be educated in architectural history, good design principles, code, requirements, and the design process.

 John Tocci: For one, get informed.
 Ask questions.
 Learn about BIM and IPD.
 But also, learn how to ask for it.
 You won’t get the value if you merely ask for ‘5 lbs of thinly sliced’ BIM.